-There are other staking coins out there, though when or if they become available to stake through Trust Wallet is as yet unknown.
-If you want to learn more about them and the staking process itself, then my colleague Steve took a deep dive into the subject back in April.
+There are other staking coins out there, though when or if they become available to stake through Trust Wallet is unknown.
+If you want to learn more about them and the staking process itself, then check out my colleague Steve’s deep dive on the subject.

-This is one of the newer features on the Trust Wallet app and one that looks set to grow and grow over the next few years.
+This is one of the key features of the Trust Wallet app and one that looks set to grow and grow over the next few years.
 It’s fully mobile-optimised and was created to provide an easier-to-use option to Metamask.

-There is an ever-expanding list of DApps being built on Ethereum, with a range of uses and functions.
-Recent additions include the Ethereum Name Service (ENS) which gives access to blockchain domains to make the sending and receiving of crypto a whole lot easier.
-Others such as Uniswap, Zerion, Aave and Compound cater to all aspects of the growing Decentralised Finance (DeFi) sector.
+There is an ever-expanding list of DApps being built on Ethereum and other blockchains, with a range of uses and functions.
+Recent additions include LooksRare, a next-gen NFT marketplace that rewards traders and users with passive income in the form of its native LOOKS token.
+Others such as Uniswap, PancakeSwap, Aave, and Compound cater to all aspects of the growing Decentralised Finance (DeFi) sector.

-There are also gaming platforms which promise crypto-based rewards and others such as KnownOrigin which let you start collecting rare digital art.
+There are also gaming platforms that promise crypto-based rewards and others such as KnownOrigin, which let you collect rare digital art.
 Trust Wallet gives its users easy access to all of these through its app and will doubtless be at the forefront of driving adoption in this sphere.

 Trust Wallet test out and vet any new DApps themselves before integrating them onto the platform.
 It also supports a DApp marketplace, where developers can put their efforts out for others to test and evaluate.

-It’s hard not to like Trust Wallet and its faults are few.
-It’s easy to download and get started with and that user interface really does make using it as straightforward and these things need to be.
-Then there’s that huge range of supported assets: if you can’t store your coins then you’ve managed to get your hands on some pretty niche crypto.
+It’s hard not to like Trust Wallet, and its faults are few.
+It’s easy to download and get started with, and that user interface really does make using it as straightforward as these things need to be.
+Then there’s that vast range of supported assets: if you can’t store your coins, then you’ve managed to get your hands on some pretty niche crypto.

 Staking is becoming increasingly important to many crypto holders, as awareness of it and its benefits become more widely known.
 Trust Wallet has done a neat job of anticipating this demand and its staking function gives it a useful edge over other wallets that don’t yet give their users the option.

-The ability to access DApps through the app is another far-sighted move which will have long-term benefits as the field expands and DeFi’s upward trend continues.
-For some, the DApp ecosystem can feel a little limited (how many cute collectables do we really need, after all) but you can be sure that developers are coming up with plenty of new ideas.
+The ability to access DApps through the app is another far-sighted move that will have long-term benefits as the field expands and DeFi’s upward trend continues.
+For some, the DApp ecosystem can feel a little limited (how many cute collectibles do we really need, after all), but you can be sure that developers are coming up with plenty of new ideas.

-It’s hard to quibble with Trust Wallet’s fee structure (or lack thereof) and for those seeking privacy, the lack of KYC and the non-custodial nature of the wallet will tick the right boxes.
-If we’re going to split hairs, then it would be good to see two-factor authentication added for additional security.
+It’s hard to quibble with Trust Wallet’s fee structure (or lack thereof).
+For those seeking privacy, the lack of KYC and the non-custodial nature of the wallet will tick the right boxes.
+However, if we’re going to split hairs, it would be good to see two-factor authentication added for additional security.

-If CZ and co are happy to put their faith in Trust Wallet then the rest of us should feel comfortable doing so too.
-It will be fascinating to see what other features Trust Wallet rolls out over the coming years and, with Binance behind them, you can imagine that the development team are well funded and motivated.
+If CZ and co are happy to put their faith in Trust Wallet, then the rest of us should feel comfortable doing so too.
+It will be fascinating to see what other features Trust Wallet rolls out over the coming years.
+With Binance behind them, you can imagine that the development team is well funded and motivated.
 The future looks bright.